 MANUFACTURERS

-Manufacturers: Full IP solution Subject to compliance with requirements, provide a system by one of the following manufacturers which are currently in use by the owner:
+Manufacturers: Full Network based solution Subject to compliance with requirements, provide a system by one of the following manufacturers which are currently in use by the owner:

 Telecor

 PRODUCTS

 SYSTEM REQUIREMENTS

 The system shall utilize a decentralized network structure not requiring any head-end equipment, central server, or any other control hardware to maintain system operation.
 Systems utilizing centralized electronics and subject to a single-point-of-failure (power supply, CPU, server, power, etc.) shall not be accepted unless the system has 100% duplication of all centralized operating equipment running concurrently and can automatically take over, including up to the minute programming configuration in the event of a failure of the main system head-end electronics or any required, centralized electronics required to make the system fully operational.
 Systems that are not based on decentralized structure or systems that do not provide 100% duplication of head-end or systems that operate in a “down-graded” operational mode as the result of a centralized failure are not acceptable.